 Step 2 – OPEN TAX-SHELTERED INVESTMENT ACCOUNTS

 It’s time to open your Registered Retirement Savings Plan (RRSP) and your Tax Free Savings Account (TFSA).
 With your emergency fund bulging at the seams, you can begin step 2, which is where the real investing fun begins!
-If you’ve made any money ever (legally) you’ll know the government takes a hefty cut off the top.
+If you’ve made any money ever (legally) you’ll know the government takes a hefty cut off the top as income tax.

 -The Government, every payday